clausd/1993/browser/README.md

 * Early "punk" version should probably just extract html and ship it out, makes re-generation of client obvious (But how do we rebuild client eventing after server load....)

+TODO for the punk version: Capture CGI/form changes in html to send...